Namibia: 8 Stunning Locations Photographers Must Visit

 This is one of the easiest wildlife parks to drive yourself, hopping waterhole to waterhole to find the best wildlife activity.
 You are not allowed to exit your vehicle at any time.
 Gates open at sunrise and close at sunset.

-(Top Left) Giraffe silhouettes reflected in Okaukuejo water hole at sunset, Etosha National Park.
-(Top Right) Zebras lining up for a late afternoon drink, Etosha National Park.
-(Bottom Left) A stately male lion in Etosha National Park.
-(Bottom Right) Two elephants greet each other at the evening water hole, Etosha National Park.
+(Clockwise from Top Right) Giraffe silhouettes reflected in Okaukuejo water hole at sunset, Etosha National Park; zebras lining up for a late afternoon drink, Etosha National Park; a stately male lion in Etosha National Park; two elephants greet each other at the evening water hole, Etosha National Park; A parade of elephants in sunset light, Etosha National Park; a giraffe at sunset, Etosha National Park.
 All Images © Richard Bernabe

 Namib-Naukluft National Park